Chandni Plant is known by many names such as Tagar Flower, Crepe Jasmine, East India Rosebay, etc.

-- Spray Neem oil during evening and night time only, because if exposed to sunlight in short duration it can burn the leaves.
+- Spray Neem oil during evening and night time only, because if exposed to sunlight for a short duration it can burn the leaves.

 - Keep a gap of 20-25 days between the sprays.
-Do not spray pesticide in short intervals.
+Do not spray pesticides in short intervals.

 Winter Care Tips For Chandni Flower

-Chandni flower plant goes into dormancy during winters, which means it will stop growing in this season.
+The Chandni flower plant goes into dormancy during winter, which means it will stop growing in this season.

 During this period it is common for a Chandni tree to shed leaves, so don’t worry about that.

-On top of that, to take proper care of Chandni tree in winters:
+On top of that, to take proper care of the Chandni tree in winter: